-Unlike other industries who demand years of work experience to even obtain an entry level job, the hotel management and hospitality industry offers a wide variety of career opportunities for inexperienced persons who have the right type of training.
+Unlike other industries that demand years of work experience to even obtain an entry-level job, the hotel management and hospitality industry offer a wide variety of career opportunities for inexperienced persons who have the right type of training.

 The hospitality industry tends to value an outgoing personality, dedication to excellent customer service, and a strong work ethic over experience.

 Don’t laugh – it’s true!
 At first thought, this might seem like a strange perk to becoming a hotel manager, but take a moment and think about how much money you spend each week on groceries and eating out.
 The numbers begin to add up.